firehawkvfx/firehawk/README.md

   }
 }
 ```
-and provided your region is set correctly in private-variables.tf, then that ami IDwill be looked up correctly.
+...and provided your region is set correctly in your secrets file and environment, then that ami ID can be looked up correctly.

 ## Your first terraform apply